mattragoza/LiGAN/README.md

 ## Usage

+You can use the scripts `download_data.sh` and `download_weights.sh` to download the test data and weights that were evaluated in the above papers.

 The script `generate.py` is used to generate atomic density grids and molecular structures from a trained generative model.